Gabbyton/BeeperBus/README.md

 5. We use TDD.
 Always write tests for your code.
 6. Do not force update!

+## Package Manager

+We use npm for both TS and JS.

 ## Style Guide

 ### Javascript